 Some of the opportunities for students in connection with our annual conference:

 - NAA offers a discounted admission to Student Members.
-Students can also join at the time of regitsration at a special low-cost membership rate — only $40.
+Students can also join at the time of regitsration at a special low-cost membership rate.
 This includes a digital subscription to Natural Areas Journal, free access to the NAA webinar series and access to all other NAA member benefits.

 - NAA offers student scholarships to the conference.
 Students are encouraged to apply for a John W. Humke Student Scholarship.
-Deadline to submit is Monday, June 25.
+These will open Nov.
+2018.